divkhare/resume/README.md

 # resume
-I am an aspiring Mobile developer, this is my recent resume!
+I am an aspiring Mobile developer, this is my resume!
 All suggestions are welcome.